 In 2007, Blumenthal served as executive producer of Alex Gibney’s documentary film Taxi to the Dark Side, which condemned America’s alleged use of torture and enhanced interrogation.

-When President Obama eventually named Hillary Clinton as his choice for secretary of state in 2009, Mrs. Clinton reportedly wanted to offer a State Department job to Blumenthal.
+When President Obama named Hillary Clinton as his choice for secretary of state in 2009, Mrs. Clinton reportedly wanted to offer a State Department job to Blumenthal.
 But the White House adamantly refused to permit this.
 As a Vanity Fair report explains: “President Obama would not allow it: key White House staffers had grown to detest the man.
-Two of them—Press Secretary Robert Gibbs and Senior Adviser David Axelrod—threatened to quit if Blumenthal was hired.
+Two of them—press secretary Robert Gibbs and senior adviser David Axelrod—threatened to quit if Blumenthal was hired.
 They believed that he had been involved in spreading unsubstantiated allegations against the Obamas during the 2008 Democratic primary, as detailed in the campaign chronicle Game Change, by John Heilemann and Mark Halperin.”

 Having thus been denied an official position in the new administration, Blumenthal was subsequently hired by Mrs. Clinton’s family philanthropy—the Bill, Hillary, & Chelsea Clinton Foundation—to help with such tasks as research, “message guidance,” and the planning of commemorative events.
-Meanwhile, he also worked as a paid consultant to Media Matters For America and American Bridge 21st Century, pro-Clinton organizations that were both established by left-wing activist David Brock.
+The Foundation paid Blumenthal $10,000 per month for his services.
+Meanwhile, he also worked as a paid consultant to Media Matters For America, Correct The Record, and American Bridge 21st Century, pro-Clinton organizations that were both established by left-wing activist David Brock.
+Blumenthal earned a combined $200,000 per year from these three entities.

 After longtime Libyan dictator Muammar Qadhafi had been driven from power (in August 2011) by Islamist rebels in a civil war effort supported by Hillary Clinton and the Obama administration, Blumenthal served as an adviser to a group of business associates who, according to The New York Times, were seeking “to get in on the ground floor of the new [post-Qadhafi] Libyan economy.”
 Specifically, they hoped to persuade the Libyan transitional government to award them lucrative contracts for the construction of floating hospitals (to treat Libya’s war wounded), temporary housing (for people displaced by the war), and schools.
 In order for these projects to move ahead, they would require approval not only from Libyan authorities, but also from the U.S. State Department.